 In Your Yard

 If you have access to a yard, try to get outside in your available yard space and enjoy the fresh air.
-Play seasonal games or sports with a housemate or do some exercises in a clear, dry space.
-Yard work and shoveling are also great ways to add some active time to your day.
+Play seasonal games or sports or do some exercises in a clear, dry space.
+Yard work and shovelling are also great ways to add some active time to your day.

 At the Park

 Be mindful that playground equipment is not regularly sanitized.
 Consider bringing hand sanitizer with you and using it before and after playing on any equipment.

 Utilize parks and other open spaces to play seasonal games or sports, do some exercises or just run/walk around.